Gentleman's Agreement (1947)

 Dave Goldman: No, but you're concentrating a lifetime into a few weeks.
 You're not changing the facts, you're just making them hurt more.

 Phil Green: I'm going up to Flume Inn.
-I'll use the plane tickets we had for tomorrow afternoon.
+I'm gonna use those plane tickets we had for this afternoon.
+I'll be back later.

 Dave Goldman: You're wasting your time.

-Phil Green: I know.
-But there must be a time once when you fought back.
-I want to look them in the eye.
-I want the satisfaction.
-I can't explain it.
+Phil Green: Sure, but there must be a time once when you fight back, Dave.
+I want to make them look me in the eye and do it.
+I-I want the satisfaction.
+I can't explain it, but I want to do it for myself.

 Dave Goldman: Let him do it, Kathy.
-You've got to fight back once.
-I did it at Monterey.
+You have to face them once.
+I did it once at Monterey.

-Phil Green: They're more than nasty little snobs, Kathy.
-Call them that, and you can dismiss them too easily.
-They're persistent traitors to everything this country stands for, and you have to fight them, not just for the Jews, but for everything this country stands for.
+Phil Green: They are more than nasty little snobs, Kathy.
+You call them that, and you can dismiss them; it's too easy.
+They're persistent little traitors to everything that this country stands for, and stands on and you have to fight 'em!
+Not just for the 'poor, poor Jews,' as Dave says, but for everything this country stands for.

 Phil Green: You aren't going to fit it at all, Kathy!
 You're just going to give in and let their idiotic rules stand!